certtools/intelmq-tutorial/lesson-2.md

 ## Familiarization - where can I find what?
 A short walk-through the directory structure

 First of all, the documentation is pretty solid by now.
-So if you feel lost - apart from this tutorial, you can find the documenation [here](https://github.com/certtools/intelmq/blob/master/docs/User-Guide.md) and the Developers Guide here](https://github.com/certtools/intelmq/blob/master/docs/Developers-Guide.md)
+So if you feel lost - apart from this tutorial, you can find the documentation [here](https://github.com/certtools/intelmq/blob/master/docs/User-Guide.md) and the Developers Guide here](https://github.com/certtools/intelmq/blob/master/docs/Developers-Guide.md)

 ### The directory structure and command line  tools